coveo/source.coveo.com/_posts/2016-05-11-isomorphic-typescript-ava-w-coverage.md

 TypeScript is a nice transpiler bringing a lot to a large application's codebase.
 It is up to date and even transpiles to ES2015 which you can then retranspile with babel if you want more included.

+If you want to see an example of what came out of it see [coveo.analytics.js](https://github.com/coveo/coveo.analytics.js)